0xTCG/aldy/README.rst

 In this example, the *CYP2D6* genotype is \*1/\*4 in terms of major star-alleles.
 The minor star-alleles are given after each major star-allele call (here, \*1.016 and \*4.021).
-The minor alleles might also have additional or removed mutations.
+The minor alleles might also have additional or removed variants.
 The additions are marked with `+` in front (e.g., `+rs112568578`), while the losses carry `-` in front (e.g., `-rs28588594`).
 In some instances, even the major alleles might contain additions (e.g., `(*1 +rs1234)`).
 This indicates the presence of a novel star-allele that has not been cataloged yet.